langlk/anagrams/README.md

 #### Class Methods
 #### ```is_word?```

+* Method returns false if word is an empty string.
+  * Example Input: ""
+  * Example Output: false
 * Method returns false if word is not in words file.
   * Example Input: "rrrrrrgh"
   * Example Output: false